-Reaching these household early in the housing and income crisis is often the one key that can halt or delay the spiral into homelessness.
+Reaching to household early in a housing and/or income crisis is often the one key that can halt or delay the spiral into homelessness.
 Since 2003, the Massachusetts Coalition for the Homeless has challenged itself to find innovative ways to reach at risk households very early on in their housing crisis, by embedding its homelessness prevention services into non-traditional settings.
 By partnering with community health centers, public schools, and early intervention home visiting programs, we have been able to bring prevention resources to low-incomes families and individuals where they are already receiving services.

 The HomeLink Initiative is designed to work with community health centers, public school districts and early intervention workers to help identify households that are having a housing crisis and then offer quick assistance to ensure that they remain stably housed.
 HomeLink offers comprehensive homelessness prevention and housing assistance through intensified case management, housing search, and landlord tenant mediation services to at-risk families and individuals.
 By embedding these prevention services in the health care centers, public schools and early intervention home visiting programs used by low-income households on a daily basis, the HomeLink Initiative has created a seamless entry point to link at-risk households with existing service systems and mainstream resources that can help them stabilize their housing situations, avoiding homelessness.